tray0019/SpringBoot-Fundamental/README.md

 ![Eclipse](https://img.shields.io/badge/IDE-Eclipse-purple)
 ![GitHub](https://img.shields.io/badge/Version_Control-GitHub-black)

-Understand Spring boot fundamental.
-Learn and do Spring RESTful API and JPA.
+This Spring Boot project demonstrates the fundamentals of Spring Boot, RESTful API development, and Spring Data JPA.
-This project takes in a Topic and Course Class.
-The topic class represent programming topic and course would be courses for the Topic.
+- The Topic class represents programming topics (Java, Spring, Pythong etc.)
+- The Course class represents courses associated with a specific topic

+The project exposes RESTful endpoints for full CRUD operations on both entities and uses JPA for data persistence.

 ## How to run
 1. Clone the repository